top of page

 10 Math Research Programs for High School Students

-SAMS is a unique six-week in-person summer program for high school juniors interested in math and science.
-This program is fully funded and is led by Carnegie Mellon faculty to prepare students from underrepresented backgrounds for success in STEM fields.
-The curriculum blends traditional classroom instruction with hands-on research projects that involve experimental design, data collection, and analysis.
-You will participate in full-day lectures, meetings, and a final research symposium at the end of the program to present your work.
-Additionally, Carnegie Mellon organizes virtual training before the program begins to help students develop essential skills for the in-person experience.
-The program is quite intensive, and Carnegie Mellon expects students accepted into SAMS to be 100% committed and not participate in any other summer opportunity.
+SAMS is a six-week summer program for high school juniors interested in math and science.
+This program is fully funded and led by Carnegie Mellon faculty for students from underrepresented backgrounds.
+The curriculum blends classroom instruction with research projects that involve experimental design, data collection, and analysis.
+You will participate in lectures, meetings, and a research symposium at the end of the program.
+Additionally, Carnegie Mellon organizes virtual training before the program begins to help you develop essential skills.

 Location: Carnegie Mellon University (Pittsburgh, PA)